-This is able to be achieved in most cases during the drying process without the need for any bleaches or other harmful chemicals. it’s typically a simple process of sweating the color out of the sea moss with the aid of the sun.
+As touched upon earlier, this is able to be achieved in most cases during the drying process without the need for any bleaches or other harmful chemicals.
+It’s typically a simple process of sweating the colour out with the aid of the sun.

 This can be done through a number of methods, but typically the use of plastic sheeting is applied.
-The sea moss is left to sit in the full heat of the sun while covered by clear plastic and what takes place is it changes from the original color to a translucent white.
+The seaweed is left to sit in the full heat of the sun while covered by clear plastic, and what takes place is it changes from the original colour to a translucent white.

 Sun Bleaching Sea Moss

 Take a look at this on our Instagram before it was exposed to the sun and the colour had dropped out.